 Cardiac rehabilitation and lifestyle changes

 Cardiac rehabilitation is an important part of heart attack recovery.
 Rehabilitation begins in the hospital after the heart event and intervention, such as a stent or bypass surgery.
-“All patients are encouraged to go to cardiac rehab,” says McAlister.
+“All patients are encouraged to go to cardiac rehab,” McAlister says.
 “I also tell patients that this is a great time to make changes in their diet and exercise habits in order to prevent future events from occurring,” she says.
 “This is when we discuss medications, dietary and lifestyle changes, and increasing exercise through cardiac rehabilitation so they have someone monitoring them.”

 The emotional toll of a heart attack

 McAlister encourages heart attack survivors to talk about their feelings with loved ones.
-“I let them know that their feelings are totally normal and it’s not just them feeling this way,” she says.
+“I let them know that their feelings are totally normal, and it’s not just them feeling this way,” she says.
 “Almost everyone in that situation has those same exact feelings.
 Their family is probably feeling just as apprehensive as they are."

 She also stresses the importance of paying attention to any symptoms they experience.
 “Their cardiac symptoms are going to come back the same way every time, so they need to remember what their symptoms felt like when they had the heart attack,” she says.
 If a patient has those symptoms again, it is a red flag.
 “They need to call their doctor or go to the emergency room,” she says.
 For more information about heart attack symptoms, treatment and recovery, visit Piedmont Heart Institute.